 Motivate- Maintain a fun and rewarding culture of success.

-After serving five years in the Industrial Automation market, Andrew opted for a career change and joined Internet of Things (IoT) company FreeWave Technologies.
-While at FreeWave Andrew lead business expansion in the global security and defense markets, specializing in ISR (Intelligence, Surveillance, and Reconnaissance) and soldier training technologies.
+Looking to diversify and provide a non-combative role in support of the United States and its allies overseas, Andrew joined IoT (Internet of Things) company FreeWave Technologies to lead business expansion in the global security and defense markets, specializing in ISR (Intelligence, Surveillance, and Reconnaissance) and soldier training technologies.

 Craig "Mac" McManus has a broad-spectrum background of training, education, and experience from both the military and private sector, and is putting it all to work for the veteran community.
 Beginning his service in the North Carolina National Guard Mac knew early on that he wanted to join active duty service.
 That time came calling in the months following 9/11, and Mac spent his 12 years on active duty status dedicated to service in the United States Army as a Special Forces Engineer Sergeant where he was trained in explosives and IEDs.
 He was fortunate enough to also pursue several different micro-career paths such as intelligence, platform instruction, and as a canine handler.
 Being recently separated from military service, Mac has worked in Fortune 500 companies and startups alike, assuming roles in leadership, social media marketing and post-merger and acquisitions activities.
 As many do, he also continues to contribute to the force as an independent contractor where he helps to ensure operational readiness.